 To determine if you should itemize your deductions, add up your calendar-year deductible expenses, including your state income tax expense, to see if they are greater than the standard deduction amount for your filing status.

 Due to the Tax Cuts and Jobs Act, state and local tax deductions, including state income taxes, are limited to $10,000 per year.

 More PA Tax Help

 Understanding your tax obligation is important.
 What’s even more important is how to deduct PA tax from your federal taxes as an itemized deduction.
 (See more information about the SALT Deduction.)

 So, get help!
 Use Tax Pro Go, virtual tax prep offered by H&R Block.
 With this service, we’ll match you with a tax pro with PA tax expertise.
 Then, you will upload your tax documents, and our tax pros will do the rest!
 We can even help with not only PA taxes, federal deductions for paying state taxes.

 Taking in these PA tax consideration, we can make sure you are supported when it comes to taxes.

 Looking for more general support?
 Check out our online tax filing options.

-Looking for more information about your New Mexico refund?
-Find out details on how to check your refund status, who to contact, and more from H&R Block.
+Looking for information on your Florida tax return?
+Read here to learn how to check your refund and more from the experts at H&R Block.